Documentation Index

 Agent Identity

-Every agent in Pentagon has three identity documents that shape how it works.
-These aren’t throwaway instructions — they persist across sessions and define who the agent is.
-Identity, memory, and context carry forward indefinitely.
-Corrections apply once and hold permanently.Soul
+Every Pentagon agent carries a set of documents that shape how it works.
+These aren’t throwaway prompts — they persist across sessions, build up over time, and define the agent’s behavior.
+Corrections stick.
+Context compounds.Instructions

 - Working style — how it communicates, how thorough it is, what it prioritizes

-- Success criteria — how to know the work is done well
+- Success criteria — how to tell the work is done well

 Memory is accumulated context the agent builds up over time.
-Unlike Soul and Purpose (which you write), Memory is a combination of things you tell the agent to remember and things it learns on its own.
-Agents use Pentagon’s own memory system exclusively — Claude Code’s built-in auto-memory is disabled.
-This means all persistent context is stored in one place and visible to you in the Settings tab, rather than split across two separate systems.
+Unlike Instructions (which you write), Memory is maintained automatically — distilled after each conversation turn from the agent’s growing Knowledge Base.
+Pentagon agents use Pentagon’s own memory system exclusively — the underlying CLI’s built-in auto-memory is disabled.
+All persistent context is in one place, visible to you in the Settings tab.
 Conversations, decisions, what worked and what didn’t — your agents build up tribal knowledge over time.
 An agent that fixed a tricky deployment last week already knows the gotchas when it comes up again.
-Context compounds.
 Memory helps agents:- Retain context across sessions

 - Remember decisions and why they were made